-So Wegrich fell off the project, but then he did something odd.
-In February, Wegrich appeared on the Indie Insider podcast from Daniel Doan’s Black Shell Media.
-As part of that interview, Wegrich said some harsh things about Brutal Nature.
+So Jack fell off the project, but then he did something odd.
+In February, Jack appeared on the Indie Insider podcast from Daniel Doan’s Black Shell Media.
+As part of that interview, Jack said some harsh things about Brutal Nature.
 And he publicly blamed Stapleton for the game’s failures.

 You can hear that exchange at the 28-minute mark in the audio file below:

-Wegrich is still a kid, so none of this reflects on him poorly.
-I bet he’s going to end up doing exactly what he wants to do in the gaming industry.
-But he came across as unprofessional in this podcast, which makes sense for someone who is still maturing.
-I reached out to Wegrich multiple times for a comment about his work with Brutal Nature or Zozrobotics.
+Jack is still a kid, so this can only reflect so poorly on him.
+He is still maturing.
+I reached out to Jack multiple times for a comment about his work with Brutal Nature or Zozrobotics.
 He did not respond to my requests.

 ‘Black Hat’ marketing